 One cool product offered by Capital One is the MONEY account.
 This is a checking account just for teenagers.
 As with 360 Checking, there are no fees or required minimums to open or maintain an account.

-MONEY accounts pay 0.25% APY in interest.
-And as the adult manager of the account, you’ll receive real-time text alerts to help you track your teen’s spending and know when their account balance is getting low.
+MONEY accounts pay 0.10% APY in interest.
+And as the adult manager of the account, you'll receive real-time text alerts to help you track your teen's spending and know when their account balance is getting low.
 Plus, your teen gets a debit card so they can learn how to responsibly save and spend their money.

 Here at Investor Junkie, we think getting your kids to be responsible for money is a great idea.
 Here are some ideas to help them start investing, as well.

-If you’re interested in CDs, Capital One 360 offers terms from six to 60 months and APYs of 0.40% to 2.45%.
-(And, as with 360 Savings, 360 CDs are FDIC insured.)
-But we wouldn’t recommend going this route unless you’re looking for a CD that matures in 12 months or longer (1.65% and higher).
-Otherwise, you’d do better with the regular 360 Savings account.
+If you're interested in certificates of deposits CDs, Capital One 360 offers terms from six to 60 months and APYs of 01% to 2.90%.
+(And, as with 360 Performance Savings, 360 CDs are FDIC insured.)

 Capital One 360 Alternatives